pingcap/docs-cn/dev/reference/tools/data-migration/features/overview.md

 ### Parameter explanation

-DM synchronizes the upstream MySQL or MariaDB instance table that matches the [`schema-pattern`/`table-pattern` rule provided by Table selector](/tools/dm/table-selector.md) to the downstream `target-schema`/`target-table`.
+DM replicates the upstream MySQL or MariaDB instance table that matches the [`schema-pattern`/`table-pattern` rule provided by Table selector](/tools/dm/table-selector.md) to the downstream `target-schema`/`target-table`.

 ### Usage examples